nous-clawds4/tapestry-cli/docs/node-types/README.md

 | 7 | [**Core Nodes Graph**](./core-nodes-graph.md) | `word, graph, coreNodesGraph` | A graph that contains all core nodes and their interconnections. |
 | 8 | [**Concept Graph**](./concept-graph.md) | `word, graph, conceptGraph` | The graph that contains the concept header, the Superset, all Set nodes, and all Elements of the concept.
 It also imports the core nodes graph and property tree graph |

-In addition, an extended concept has these additional nodes:
+In addition, a concept has these additional nodes:

 | # | Word Type | wordType(s) | Description |
 |---|-----------|-----------|-------------|